By Doreen Clark

 If you have the expectation that a press release creates news and not visa versa—and everything should be delivered to your PR agency’s contacts—your train will derail.
 The media will become desensitized and your PR’s future outreach may be on the fast track to the email trash bin.

 False Belief #4

-PR is just about media relations.
+Public Relations is just about media relations.

 Reality: If this is the case, you are working with the wrong agency.
-Though media relations is part of almost every PR agency, you need to take advantage of the agency’s strategy know-how, their recommendations of how to integrate with content marketing, and their insight into getting the quote you want into your target outlets.
+Though media relations is part of almost every public relations agency, you need to take advantage of the agency’s strategy know-how, their recommendations of how to integrate with content marketing, and their insight into getting the quote you want into your target outlets.
 Your PR team is more than just media relations.
 They are a strategic advisor, and if you only use a portion of their expertise, your train may derail.

 False Belief #3

 We should see immediate results.